 Our business depends heavily on our ability to successfully commercialize QINLOCK in the U.S., key European markets, and in other jurisdictions where we may obtain marketing approval.
-There is no assurance that our commercialization efforts with respect to QINLOCK including, without limitation, our launch of QINLOCK in Germany, will be successful or that we will be able to generate revenues at the levels or on the timing we expect, or at levels or on the timing necessary to support our goals.
+There is no assurance that our commercialization efforts with respect to QINLOCK including, without limitation, our launch of QINLOCK in key European markets, will be successful or that we will be able to generate revenues at the levels or on the timing we expect, or at levels or on the timing necessary to support our goals.

 To date, we have not generated sufficient revenue to result in a profit from the sale of products.
 On May 15, 2020, QINLOCK was approved in the U.S. by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
 Our business currently depends heavily on our ability to successfully commercialize QINLOCK as a treatment for GIST in the U.S., key European markets, and in other jurisdictions where we may obtain marketing approval.
 In November 2021, we announced that the EC approved QINLOCK in the EU for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
-In January 2022, we launched QINLOCK in Germany, representing our first European launch of QINLOCK, and are in the process of transitioning to a post-approval paid early access program in France.
-Following the corporate restructuring announced in November 2021, we will maintain a limited direct commercial presence that will support the launch of QINLOCK in two key markets, Germany and France, and plan to provide access to QINLOCK in additional European countries through other channels.
-This process is conducted on a country-by-country basis and is time-consuming and complex, and we may not be successful in obtaining reimbursements and other approvals in a timely manner with acceptable terms, or at all.
+We launched QINLOCK in Germany in January 2022 and have conducted the AP2 program in France since April 2022.
+We also plan to continue the European expansion of QINLOCK in 2023, with planned commercial launches following conclusion of pricing and reimbursement negotiations in other key European markets.
+This process is conducted on a country-by-country basis and is time-consuming and complex, and we may not be successfull in obtaining reimbursements and other approvals in a timely manner with acceptable terms, or at all.
 Furthermore, we may never be able to successfully commercialize our product or meet our expectations with respect to revenues.
 We have never marketed, sold, or distributed for commercial use any pharmaceutical product other than QINLOCK in fourth-line GIST and have a limited history of commercial sales.
 There is no guarantee that the infrastructure, systems, processes, policies, relationships, and materials we have built for the commercialization of QINLOCK in the U.S. in GIST, or those for the commercialization of QINLOCK in key European markets in GIST, will be sufficient for us to achieve success at the levels we expect.
-Furthermore, there is no guarantee that we will be able to expand patient access to QINLOCK in other European countries through any channels that we may pursue.
+Furthermore, there is no guarantee that we will be able to expand patient access to QINLOCK in additional European countries through any channels